Odasnac/odasnac.github.io/content/en/posts/the-distracted-blog-post.md

 ---
-title: AI Is a Ladder.
-It Is Also a Couch.
+title: AI is a Ladder.
+It is Also a Couch.
 date: 2026-05-30T10:00:00+02:00
 weight: -260530
 draft: false